Skip to main content

 Tag Filtering

-Tags are free-form strings you attach to a memory at creation or update time.
-They let you organise and filter memories without knowing their IDs upfront.
+Tags are free-form strings attached to a memory at creation or update time.

 POST /api/v1/memories